halfer/proximate-requester/README.md

 Related packages
 ---

-Requester is designed to sit alongside other packages I have written (or are planned).
-These are all implemented as Docker applications, so that any part can be swapped out as required:
+Requester is designed to sit alongside other packages I have written (or are planned):

 * [Proximate/Proxy](https://github.com/halfer/proximate-proxy) - an implementation of the
 proxy class, using the file cache, sitting on a Docker host volume.